azareei/azareei.github.io/_posts/machine-learning/2018-01-02-solving-ode.md

 ---
 layout: posts-article
-title: Neural Network for a Nonlinear Function
+title: Solving ODE using neural net
 category: machine-learning
 ---

 <br>

-<h2> Learning a nonlinear function using neural network! </h2>
+<h2> How to solve an ODE using neural net? </h2>

 <p>